 While you may not have to face legal penalties for not filing, a personal representative may be liable for an estate that hasn’t gone through probate.
 They could face a lawsuit by the heirs or creditors who stood to benefit from the estate.
 The heirs may sue for damages because of not being given the assets to which they were entitled.

-In some cases, a personal representative or executor could face criminal charges.
-In these situations, the prosecutor would claim the executor intended to hide the will or not take the estate through probate because it would provide financial gain for them.
+In some cases, a personal representative or executor could face charges for criminal violation of estate laws.
+In these situations, the prosecutor would claim the executor intended to hide the will or not take the estate through probate because it would provide financial gain for them and the executor could face serious consequences.

 A prime example is if someone decided to leave their estate to a family friend.
-The adult child was the executor of the estate and failed to file a will or go through probate.
+The adult child was the executor of the estate and failed to file a valid will or go through probate.
 The estate would naturally fall to them because of state law.
-If the will is discovered, the executor could face criminal action for fraudulent activity.
+If the will is discovered, the executor could face harsh consequences or criminal action for fraudulent activity.

 Transferring Title to Property